-NCM was called to respond to the needs of families impacted by gang violence that endangered families and resulted in senseless deaths in Pittsburgh’s African-American communities.
-NCM's vision to demonstrate the love of Christ through transformation unfolded in the mission statement: Dedicated to enhancing impoverished communities by reducing havoc and cultivating healthy environments through a provision of services that mentor, train, and develop quality citizens of all ages.
+NCM responded to the cries of its members and neighbors impacted by extreme gang violence that endangered innocent children and families and resulted in senseless deaths in Pittsburgh’s African-American communities.
+NCM's vision to demonstrate the love of Christ through transformation unfolded in the church mission, dedicated to enhancing impoverished communities by reducing havoc and cultivating healthy environments through a provision of services that mentor, train and develop quality citizens of all ages.

 September 2, 1996 highlights NCM's first great outreach accomplishment.
 With its first grant from Best Health Care, CCOGP successfully mediated Pittsburgh's first ever gang peace rally held at the Rhododendron Pavilion in Highland Park, resulting in a public peace truce and a cease-gunfire between 5-rival gangs from neighboring communities.
 NCM received local and national attention including, The Allegheny County Commissioner’s and State Auditor General Proclamations for improving Pittsburgh neighborhoods and reducing gang violence.
 NCM was called on by various organizations and governments to help mediate conflict.

-In 2000, NCM, Agape Christian Fellowship and the City of Pittsburgh, formed partnerships with District Courts, Pittsburgh Public Schools, Abraxas, Shuman Detention Center, Probation Officers, East-Liberty Family Health Care Center and local community groups to help implement a case-managed conflict resolution program called the EMP (Educational Mentoring Program) for at-risk youth to help reduce violence and other forms of delinquent behavior.
+In 2000, NCM, Agape Christian Fellowship and the City of Pittsburgh partnered with District Courts, Pittsburgh Public Schools, Abraxas, Shuman Detention Center, Probation Officers, East-Liberty Family Health Care Center and local community groups to help implement a case-managed conflict resolution program called the EMP (Educational Mentoring Program) for at-risk youth to help reduce violence and other forms of delinquent behavior.
 The EMP significantly reduced violence and truancy.